 Morrell has a similar view: “I remind myself that grim forecasts might result in a different course of action being taken.
 I can hope that changed conditions will make my forecast incorrect.”

 What’s next for the world in the struggle against the COVID-19 pandemic?
 We continue to forecast the number of cases and deaths from COVID-19 and the rollout of vaccinations worldwide.
 We have delivered accurate forecasts about the timing of vaccine distribution around the world.
 Newer questions ask about herd immunity in the US and globally as well as how the new normal will look for “work from home” trends, office vacancy rates, and airport capacity.
-See the latest from Superforecasters on our Public Dashboard or through our exclusive all-access monitor, FutureFirst™.
+See the latest from Superforecasters through our exclusive all-access monitor, FutureFirst™.

 Early Views on the Pandemic